GATSBI: An Online GTSP-Based Algorithm for Targeted Surface Bridge Inspection: The GATSBI Planner

 \subsection{Perception}

-GATSBI starts by segmenting the bridge from the environment using the LiDAR and RGB sensor information.
-Each incoming image (Figure~\ref{fig:bridgeAndMask}-left) undergoes semantic segmentation to find pixels corresponding to the bridge.

-\revone{Using the transformation matrix obtained by extrinsic LiDAR to RGB camera calibration, the algorithm projects the LiDAR data on to the image with a mask.
-Figure~\ref{fig:bridgeAndMask}-right shows a mask from the color segmentation and Figure~\ref{fig:nn}-row 2 shows masks from the neural network.
-The 3D points that lie on the segmented bridge classified as bridge points.
-The point clouds obtained through segmentation using either the colored or neural net segmentors are then fed to OctoMap~\cite{hornung2013octomap} to create a 3D occupancy grid.} The output of this module is a set of voxels: free $V_F$, bridge $V_{BI}$, $V_{BN}$, and obstacle $V_O$.
+GATSBI starts by segmenting the bridge from the environment.
+Segmenting out the bridge allows the algorithm to differentiate between the bridge and obstacles in the environment.
+This allows only the bridge to be inspected as opposed to every object in the environment.
+The 3D LiDAR points that lie on the segmented bridge are classified as bridge points.
+These bridge points are then used to create a 3D occupancy grid.
+In parallel, the complete point cloud (segmented and non-segmented points), is used to generate an environmental 3D occupancy grid.
+Together, these two occupancy grids output a set of voxels: free $V_F$, bridge $V_{BI}$, bridge $V_{BN}$, and obstacle $V_O$.
 The algorithm uses the segmented voxels ($V_{BI}, V_{BN}$) to plan inspection paths.
-The algorithm uses the other voxels $V_{O}$ and $V_{F}$ to plan collision-free paths and take into account viewing constraints. \revone{We can use either color-based segmentation or neural network-based segmentation of the bridge from the surrounding environment.
-The neural network-based segmentation method has been previously shown to work robustly with real-world bridge images~\cite{coco2020}. }
+The algorithm uses the other voxels ($V_{O}$, $V_{F}$) to plan collision-free paths and take into account viewing constraints.
+OctoMap~\cite{hornung2013octomap} is used to generate our 3D occupancy grids.
+An example of the 3D occupancy grid is shown in Fig.~\ref{fig:fullAndSeg}.